Coupled reaction-diffusion equations on adjacent domains

 are constant for every $y$ and, evaluating them at the extrema of their respective domains, we get the following identities

 The left-hand side of the first equation is decreasing with respect to $U(0)$, thus so is $U'(0)^2$ and, as

-$V'(0)^2$ is decreasing.
+$V'(0)^2$ is decreasing with respect to $U(0)$.
 Since $V'(0)$ is negative, it is an increasing function of $U(0)$, and the second relation of \eqref{0eq:1.7} gives that $V(0)$ also increases with $U(0)$.
 Finally, we observe that $\int_{V(0)}^Sf(s)\,ds=\int_S^{V(0)}(-f(s))\,ds$, thus these integrals are increasing with respect to $U(0)$.
 These considerations entail that the second relation in \eqref{0eq:1.6ter} has at most one solution as $U(0)$ varies in $(0,1)$.

-In the second case it is easy to see that, since $1$ and $S$ are the unique positive zeros of $g$ and $f$ respectively, the unique solution of \eqref{0eq:1.5} is $(U,V)\equiv (1,S)$.
+In the second case it is easy to see that, since $S$ and $1$ are the unique positive zeros of $f$ and $g$ respectively, the unique solution of \eqref{0eq:1.5} is $(U,V)\equiv (1,S)$.

-Finally, the third case can be treated as the first one, by interchanging the roles of $U$ and $V$ and showing that the first relation in \eqref{0eq:1.6ter} has at most one solution as $V(0)$ varies in $(0,S)$. \end{proof}
+Finally, the third case can be treated like the first one, by interchanging the roles of $U$ and $V$ and showing that the first relation in \eqref{0eq:1.6ter} has at most one solution as $V(0)$ varies in $(0,S)$. \end{proof}

 By combining the two previous results, we get the following long-time behavior for system \eqref{0eq:1.1}.